Updated on January 5, 2017

-Components of a work order
+Components of a work order template

 - Description of the task.
 Either producing a product, or performing a service.